TANAYADUDHE/crowd-and-alert-system/README.md

-Crowd monitoring & alert system project.
+This is the crowd monitoring & alert system project.